Plantar Fasciitis Treatment | Utah County

 • Activity — It is more common in active people, especially runners, ballet dancers, and aerobics instructors.
 Any activities that place a lot of stress on the heel and the attached plantar fascia increase risk.

-• Foot mechanics — People with high arches, flat feet, or even an abnormal gait can develop plantar fasciitis because of the way their weight is distributed when standing.
+• Foot Mechanics — People with high arches, flat feet, or even an abnormal gait can develop plantar fasciitis because of the way their weight is distributed when standing.

 • Obesity — The extra pounds place more stress on your plantar fascia.

-• Occupations where you are on your feet — Factory workers, teachers, flight attendants, retail clerks, and other occupations where the person is on their feet most of the time, especially on hard surfaces, increases the risk.
+• Occupations Where You are on Your Feet — Factory workers, teachers, flight attendants, retail clerks, and other occupations where the person is on their feet most of the time, especially on hard surfaces, increases the risk.

 Who Is a Good Candidate for Plantar Fasciitis Treatment?